 Consultation with a faculty advisor is strongly recommended.
 The Technology Studies - Industrial Technology Option associate degree program prepares students primarily to transfer to complete a B.S. degree in automotive, construction management, environmental safety, electrical engineering, manufacturing and energy.
 Graduates will receive a background in mathematics, science, and general education courses for transfer into a four-year program.
 Careers in this field include jobs in industrial design, occupational health and safety, sustainable energy generation/transmission, lean manufacturing analysis, and laser technicians.
 A grade average of "B" with no grade less than 'C', and completion of the full program is required for continuation as a junior in CCSU's School of Technology or at Charter Oak.

-Advisors: Sharon Gusky, squsky@nwcc.edu, 860-738-6395 Tara Jo Holmberg, tholmberg@nwcc.edu, 860-738-6363
+Advisors: Sharon Gusky, sgusky@nwcc.edu, 860-738-6395 Douglas Mooney, dmooney@necc.ced, 860-738-6401

 This is the suggested course sequence for full-time students who aim to graduate in two years.